Find out about who gets penile cancer, where it starts and how common it is.

 How common it is

-Around 630 men are diagnosed each year in the UK, that’s around 2 cases diagnosed every day.
+Penile cancer is very rare.
+Around 640 men are diagnosed each year in the UK.
+That’s nearly 2 cases diagnosed every day.